Persistent poverty affects one in five UK children

 Poverty in early childhood was also associated with a higher risk of obesity in adolescence than in late childhood, while mental ill health and longstanding illness were more strongly associated with poverty in late childhood.

-This is an observational study, and as such, can't establish cause.
+Although this is an observational study, and it is challenging to establish causality, other evidence suggests that poverty does indeed have a causal effect, leading to many aspects of poor child health.
 What's more, some measures were based on parents' self-report, so may not have been completely accurate, while missing data may also have affected the results, say the researchers.

 But they point out that this is a large, nationally representative study, rich in data on family characteristics, added to which the findings are consistent with those of other similar studies.